larsskj/larsskj-014/README.md

 This project is a board hosting a couple of pogo pins intended to supply power to structures and other scale models.

+The board has a diameter of 29 mm intended to be mounted in a 30 mm hole.
+The distance between the pogo pins is 10 mm.

 For more information, visit the [project homepage](https://larsskj.org/projects/larsskj-014).

 ![3D image](larsskj-014.3d.png)